-By following the six steps laid out above, regulated companies are much more likely to adopt and validate the latest eQMS software quickly and efficiently, so they can focus more on their business activities and less on the business of validation.
+By following the six steps laid out above, companies that do business in regulated environments are much more likely to adopt and validate the latest software quickly and efficiently, so they can focus more on their business activities and less on the business of validation.

 8 Tips for Compliant and Quick Software ValidationGet the Guide